-- The pool of graduates numbered 119 and 65 grads responded (57% response rate).
-There were 55 completed surveys and 10 that were partially completed
+- The pool of graduates numbered 71 and 18 grads responded (25% response rate).

 - Graduates indicated a high level of satisfaction with the program.
-97% of graduates rated the overall quality of the program as either good (18%) or excellent (79%).
+100% of responding graduates rated the overall quality of the program as excellent.

-- Most graduates (71%) indicated that they have continued their education at the bachelor's level in a discipline related to human services.
-Of those who have not yet begun advanced education, 88% plan to do so.
+- Most graduates (81%) indicated that they have continued their education at the bachelor's level in a discipline related to human services.

-- Almost all of the graduates surveyed (96%) indicated that they would recommend the program to others who wanted to pursue training in the human services field.
+- All of the graduates surveyed (100%) indicated that they would recommend the program to others who wanted to pursue training in the human services field.

 Current Student Survey

-- In November of 2015 a written survey was administered to 151 unduplicated students who were taking at least one required course in the Counseling & Human Services Program.
+- In November of 2021 an online survey was administered by the HCC Institutional Research Office to 161 unduplicated students who were enrolled in least one required course in the Counseling & Human Services Program.

-- This current group of students is characteristically diverse- 33% are African American, 42% are Caucasian, and 22% are Latino/Latina.
+- This current group of respondents is characteristically diverse- 33% are African American, 56% are Caucasian, and 26% are Latino/Latina.
 The age of the students is equally diverse, ranging from late teens to early 60s.
 The survey asked students to evaluate both the faculty and the program.
 The results were highly positive.